 Student loans: Biden officially launches new, affordable payment plan

-The official application for the Education Department’s more affordable income-driven repayment plan for federal student loans opened Tuesday at StudentAid.gov.
+The official application for the Department of Education's more affordable income-driven repayment plan for federal student loans opened Tuesday at StudentAid.gov.

 The launch of the application portal follows a beta version that debuted three weeks ago.